 - a little more exercise during the day, if you can manage it

 You may hear this called hydronephrosis.
 In cervical cancer, one (or sometimes both) of the tubes from the kidney to the bladder (the ureters) can get blocked by the tumour.
-This means that the urine made by that kidney cannot drain away and builds up inside the kidney.
+This means the urine that the kidney makes cannot drain away and builds up inside the kidney.

-If not treated this can make you feel extremely ill and can cause that kidney to fail.
-It is even more serious if both your kidneys are affected.
+If not treated, this can make you feel extremely ill and can cause that kidney to fail.
+It is even more severe if both your kidneys are affected.

 To treat this, your doctor may be able to put a small tube inside the ureter to help drain the urine from the kidney into the bladder.
 The tube is called a stent.